 TR551 The Green Party will campaign for the UK Government, the European Union and the relevant international bodies, to create a global demand management strategy for air travel, taking into account the excessive use of air transport by 'developed' nations.
 The taxation of aviation should be set at a level that reflects not just the climate impact relative to other carbon taxes, but at a level high enough to reduce demand for flights.

-TR552 Flying is a significant and growing contributor to climate change in the UK and world- wide.
+TR552 Flying is a significant and growing contributor to the climate emergency in the UK and world- wide.
 In view of the considerable dangers to the health of current and future generations from the promotion of a high-carbon lifestyle, the Green Party will seek to introduce legislative controls on the advertising of air travel.

 TR553 Specifically, the Green Party will campaign for UK and/or EU legislation for mandatory warnings to be included on all advertisements for air travel.
-These warnings would include information about the effects of climate change and details of the carbon dioxide emissions of the flights advertised.
+These warnings would include information about the effects of the climate emergency and details of the carbon dioxide emissions of the flights advertised.
 The same information would also be included on flight tickets and would take up a significant and specified proportion of the area of each advert/ticket.

 TR554 Carbon dioxide emissions would be reported as the average per-passenger emissions.
 This will be based on published average per-passenger carbon dioxide emissions of the airline on the particular route being travelled, reflecting average occupancy and aircraft payload.
 Reporting the data in this way would encourage airlines to use aircraft with lower emissions and not to run individual flights with low occupancy rates, in order to reduce their published carbon dioxide emissions for each route.
 Airlines will be obliged to provide all this information for public scrutiny.
-It would raise also awareness among consumers of their personal contribution to climate change due to their lifestyle choices.
+It would raise also awareness among consumers of their personal contribution to the climate emergency due to their lifestyle choices.

 TR560 Prevention of accidents and increasing their survivability must be the priority in the construction, maintenance and operation of aircraft and airports.
 There is concern that commercial pressure and a lack of sufficient independent regulatory resources in the public sector have reduced safety.
 For example, 'Kapton' wiring should be banned from civil as well as military aircraft.